 You can certainly buy a premade spice blend from the supermarket, but I always find those often have sugar added, and when you make it yourself you can control just how spicy you like it and tweak it to your flavour preference.

 I love this recipe because it’s a pot of creamy cajun chicken pasta that has all the cosy, comforting vibes and none of the dairy.
 It’s creamy, spicy, smokey and just so easy.
-It really is the perfect weeknight dinner recipe.
+It really is one of my favourite easy dairy free dinner ideas.

 This recipe is one of those big pots of comfort food you can place in the middle of the table and just let people serve themselves.
 It’s the kind of food I love making when my family comes to visit because it’s low fuss so I don’t feel stressed in the kitchen, and everyone can get as much as they want so no one leaves hungry.